YX-ZHANG-1/CausalMediationMicrobiome/README.md

 If you use this code, please cite the accompanying manuscript:

-> Zhang, Y., Wang, J., Shen, J., Galloway-Peña, J., Shelburne, S., Wang, L., and Hu, J. *Inverse Probability Weighting-Based Mediation Analysis for Microbiome Data.* Manuscript submitted to *Bioinformatics*.
+> Zhang, Y., Wang, J., Shen, J., Galloway-Peña, J., Shelburne, S., Wang, L., and Hu, J. *Inverse Probability Weighting-Based Mediation Analysis for Microbiome Data.
+(2026+).

 After the software is archived on Zenodo, add the version-specific software DOI and citation here.